-There are many types of porphyria, with the two most common being:
+There are many types of porphyria, with the 2 most common being:

 - cutaneous, mainly affecting skin